 REQUIREMENTS FOR RECYCLING OF CONSTRUCTION AND DEMOLITION MATERIALS:

-The City of Torrance requires that all demolition projects and construction or remodeling projects valued at $100,000 or more must recycle or reuse at least 65% of the materials that leave the project site and 100% of excavated soil and land-clearing debris and any universal wastes.
+The City of Torrance requires that all commercial and some residential construction, demolition, or remodeling projects must recycle or reuse at least 65% of the materials that leave the project site, as well as 100% of excavated soil and land-clearing debris and any universal wastes.
 This matches the State's green building code requirements.

 A Waste Management Plan (WMP) form is part of the permit process for projects that meet these criteria.
 The WMP form is available at the permit counter or a downloadable form is available here: